Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 The [starters](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/starters) folder contains all the project starters (including test ones).

 Such an organization allows you to check the work of any starter right during the work on the project.
-For example, by running the `start: chronoblog` command, you can make changes to `gatsby-theme-chronoblog` and immediately look at how the "chronoblog starter" works with these changes (at http://localhost:8000).
+For example, by running the `start:chronoblog` command, you can make changes to `gatsby-theme-chronoblog` and immediately look at how the "chronoblog starter" works with these changes (at http://localhost:8000).

 ### Tests and Publication

 The github action scripts can be viewed here: [workflows](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/.github/workflows).
 Each time changes are added to the repo, tests and the generation of all starters (on various platforms) are launched.
-This allows you to check if everything is working correctly.
+This allows to check if everything is working correctly.

 We can say that the master branch is a development branch since changes in the branch alone do not lead to the publication of the project.